-The Texas Juvenile Justice Department (TJJD) operates year-round educational programs for incarcerated youth ages 10 through 19 within each of its institutional schools.
+The Texas Juvenile Justice Department (TJJD) operates year-round educational programs at schools for youth ages 10-18 who've been committed to TJJD facilities.
 Principals and teachers at the schools are TJJD employees.

-At TJJD halfway houses and some contract facilities, TJJD executes memorandums of understanding with local school districts to provide formal education.
+At TJJD halfway houses and some contract facilities, TJJD contracts with local school districts to provide formal education.

 The TJJD Board provides policy to guide those areas of the instructional program that require board leadership.